Local Plan and Neighbourhood Plans

 - Parish/Town Councils can have a Neighbourhood Plan.
 It cannot contradict the Local Plan, but can add more detail.
 It goes through the same inspection and consultation processes as the Local Plan, and must then be approved by parish referendum.

 Cottingham has the most advanced Neighbourhood Plan in East Riding, and is waiting for the Inspector to approve the ERYC site allocations before it can be examined by the Inspector.
-It has cost Cottingham residents over £100,000, but is very detailed, and can be downloaded here.
+It can be downloaded here.

 In the case of Pocklington we are left with just two ways to ensure our local voice is heard.